Amin-MAG/My-Notes/English/Friends Series/Season-04.md

 - I haven't been picked on this much since kindergarten.
 - They brought in someone from junior high to do the seesaw with me.
 - A director who, in the beginning, would hire somebody just to fire them.
 Then they would all know who was boss.
+- I'm not good at confrontation.
 - Nothing rhymes with your stupid name.
 - You are a great catch.
+- Like father, like son

 ## Words